 We’re tracking the most up-to-date information about the coronavirus and vaccines in South Carolina.
 Check back for updates.

-More than 450 new COVID-19 cases reported in SC
+Fewer than 300 COVID-19 cases reported in SC

 The S.C.
-Department of Health and Environmental Control on Tuesday reported 456 new COVID-19 cases and six coronavirus-related deaths.
-There were also 108 probable cases and no probable deaths, data shows.
+Department of Health and Environmental Control on Monday, Nov.
+29, reported 267 new COVID-19 cases and four coronavirus-related deaths.
+There were also 173 probable cases and no probable deaths, data show.

-At least 755 people in the state were reported hospitalized with COVID-19 as of Tuesday, including 219 patients who were being treated in intensive care units and 144 who were on ventilators.
-Nearly 9% of hospitalizations across the state are COVID-19-related, data shows.
+At least 401 people in the state were reported hospitalized with COVID-19 as of Nov.
+29, including 120 patients being treated in intensive care units and 64 on ventilators.
+About 5% of hospitalizations across the state are coronavirus-related, data shows.

-More than 54% of South Carolinians eligible to receive a coronavirus vaccine are fully vaccinated, and over 62% have received at least one dose, according to health officials.
+Fifty-percent of South Carolinians eligible to receive a coronavirus vaccine are fully vaccinated, and roughly 57% have received at least one dose, according to health officials.